 Rabbit fur gets greasy and dirty rather quickly losing its shine as a result.
 You can learn how to clean a fur coat at home, of course, but it’s always better to take your garments to the professional cleaner’s or furrier’s

-Astrakhan.
-Astrakhan fur is on the wave of popularity due to its high plasticity, warmth, durability, unique curly patterns and a rich color palette.
+Astrakhan Fur Coats: Astrakhan fur is on the wave of popularity due to its high plasticity, warmth, durability, unique curly patterns, and rich color palette.
 Modern advanced technologies allow manufacturers to make skins lighter and thinner than if traditionally dressed meaning the final garments are of lesser weight and more practical to wear.
 A garment made of this material can serve without fail for decades, but only if you learn and follow the rules of proper astrakhan fur care.

 http://furscare.com/